All About Transportation Equipment Painters

 Job Opportunities for Transportation Equipment Painters

-In 2016, there was an estimated number of 58,100 jobs in the United States for Transportation Equipment Painter.
+There were about 58,100 jobs for Transportation Equipment Painter in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Transportation Equipment Painter by 2026.
 Due to new job openings and attrition, there will be an average of 6,600 job openings in this field each year.

 The states with the most job growth for Transportation Equipment Painter are Utah, Rhode Island, and Connecticut.
 Watch out if you plan on working in Wisconsin, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.